Michele Sindona: Ambrosoli murder, 1979

-Prison and death
+Imprisonment, 1980-1986

-In 1980, Sindona was convicted in the United States of 65 charges, including fraud, perjury, false bank statements and embezzlement of bank funds; his defense was provided by one of the leading American lawyers, Ivan Fisher.
+In 1980, Sindona was convicted in the United States of 65 charges, including fraud, perjury, false bank statements and embezzlement of bank funds; his defence was provided by one of the leading American lawyers, Ivan Fisher.
 The federal court in Manhattan, in addition to the 25-year prison sentence for the failure of the Franklin National Bank, fined Sindona $207,000.

-While in United States federal prison, the Italian government applied for extradition so that Sindona could be present at the murder trial of Ambrosoli; this time the request was accepted and on 25 September 1984 and Sindona returned to Italy, imprisoned in Voghera.
+While in United States federal prison, the Italian government applied for extradition so that Sindona could be present at the murder trial of Ambrosoli; this time, the request was accepted and on 25 September 1984 Sindona returned to Italy, where he was imprisoned in Voghera.

 On 16 March 1985, in the trial for the bankruptcy of Banca Privata Italiana, Sindona was sentenced to 12 years in prison for the crime of fraudulent bankruptcy.
-The compensation for the damages was established in civil court; Sindona was sentenced to immediately pay a provisional amount of two billion lire to the liquidators of the Bank and to the small shareholders who had filed a civil action lawsuit.
+The compensation for the damages was established in civil court; Sindona was sentenced to immediately pay a provisional amount of two billion lire to the liquidators of the bank and to the small shareholders who had filed a civil action lawsuit.

+On 18 March 1986, he was sentenced to life imprisonment as the instigator of the Ambrosoli murder.

+Personal life and death

-On 18 March 1986 he was sentenced to life imprisonment as instigator of the Ambrosoli murder.
-Two days after his life sentence, Sindona drank a potassium cyanide coffee (likely prepared by himself) in the Voghera prison; he died in the Voghera hospital after two days in coma, on 22 March 1986.
+Two days after his life sentence, Sindona drank a potassium cyanide coffee in the Voghera prison; he died in the Voghera hospital after two days in a coma, on 22 March 1986.